Oneida Community: Structure

 Even though the community only reached a maximum population of about 300, it had a complex bureaucracy of 27 standing committees and 48 administrative sections.

 All community members were expected to work, each according to their abilities.
 Women tended to do many of the domestic duties.
 Although more skilled jobs tended to remain with an individual member (the financial manager, for example, held his post throughout the life of the community), community members rotated through the more unskilled jobs, working in the house, the fields, or the various industries.
-As Oneida thrived, it also began to hire outsiders to work in these positions.
-They were a major employer in the area, with approximately 200 employees by 1870.
+As Oneida thrived, it hired outsiders.
+The community was a major employer in the area and had approximately 200 employees by 1870.

 Secondary industries included manufacturing leather travel bags, weaving palm frond hats, construction of rustic garden furniture, and tourism.
-One member, Canadian Sewell Newhouse, invented and patented the Oneida trap, which was popular among trappers at the time.
+A community member, Canadian Sewell Newhouse, invented and patented the Oneida trap, which was popular among trappers at the time.
 Silverware manufacturing began in 1877, relatively late in the community's life, and still exists.